 You don’t always need fancy equipment to be creative.
 Once of the most creative types of photography is light painting.
 Although there are various techniques, one of the simplest is using your smartphone.
 Here are various tricks on how you can use your smartphone in light painting photography.
 You can either use it as the camera to take light painting photographs, or you can use it as a light painting tool.

 Shooting a time lapse in the daytime can be difficult.
 As the shutter stays open during the time lapse, light will keep pouring in, leaving your photo very overexposed.
 If you want to find out how to shoot a long exposure timelapse in the daytime, check out this article.

 You can create very unique portraits with the light painting technique.
 The combination of light and a human face creates abstract and surreal photos.

 Cities at night have a buzzing energy that makes fantastic images.
 You can take some amazing cityscapes using long exposures.
-This way, you will capture light trails, colours, and a lot of movement.
+This way, you will capture light trails, colors, and a lot of movement.
 In this article, find out exactly how you can take cool cityscapes at night.